mattobrien415/blog/content/deep learning/boxing_001.md

-Title:  Deep Learning for Sport Wagering
+Title:  Deep Learning for Sport Wagering Part 1 of 3
 Date: 2017-09-15
 Tags: deep learning, sport, wagering
-Summary: Part 1 Characteristics of the dataset
+Summary: Characteristics of the dataset

 #### Part 1: Characteristics of the dataset